junxit/us-congress-bills-115/metadata.md

 - 2017-06-26 — Placed on the Union Calendar, Calendar No. 132.
 - 2017-06-26 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 115-193.
 - 2017-06-26 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 115-193.
+- 2017-06-27 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.